Shoggomo/TestCICD/README.md

 ## Development Setup

  1. Make sure, that Java (>= version 11) is installed and set up correctly (check with `javac -version` command)
-    - If another version was installed previously and the environment variable is corrected, you may need to restartjavj
+    - If another version was installed previously and the environment variable is corrected, you may need to restart
  2. Setup git hooks by executing the `setup_githooks` scripts in `tools`